bonniepeters/100DaysOfCode/logs.md

 **Today's Progress**: I am now ranked at over 75 honor on codewars!

-**Thoughts** Need to spend some more time exploring the spread syntax in JavaScript
+**Thoughts**: Need to spend some more time exploring the spread syntax in JavaScript

 **Link(s) to work**
 1. [You Are a Square (JavaScript)](https://www.codewars.com/kata/54c27a33fb7da0db0100040e)